IEEE Symbiotic Autonomous Systems:

-Fostering Technology, Ethics, Public Policy, and Societal Enablers
+Fostering Technology, Ethics, Public Policy, & Societal Enablers

 Full-day WS @ 2018 IEEE International Conference on Systems, Man, and Cybernetics (SMC 2018)

 Economic and societal forces, enabled by the evolution and convergence of several technologies, are driving the development of a novel generation of systems.
 Today, we are at a crossroads, on the cusp of significant transformative changes that will impact society worldwide, revolutionizing global business operations and fundamentally altering how inanimate objects are perceived in a world increasingly reliant on autonomous systems.
 A key outcome of this transformation will be a notable shift in the interaction of previously independent systems, including humans, and an increased awareness and responsiveness to autonomous systems that will lead to the development of symbiotic relationships that have significant implications for human society as a whole.